 The Hall of Fame and Museum is located in the downtown area and has 7 floors full with exhibits honoring the best artists of this art form.
 The Rock ‘n’ Roll Hall of Fame was actually suppose to be in New York City but after a few Ohioans petitioned for it to be in Ohio, the Hall of Fame found it’s home in Cleveland.
 Ohioans argued that a Cleveland DJ, Alan Freed, coined the phrase Rock ‘n’ Roll in 1952.

-Though Ben and I didn’t go inside the museum, our local guide suggested that the Rock and Roll Hall of Fame is only a must see if you are a hardcore fan of Rock n Roll which Ben and I are not.
+Though we didn’t go inside the museum, our local guide suggested that the Rock and Roll Hall of Fame is only a must see if you are a hardcore fan of Rock n Roll which we are not.

 Hall of Fame Address: 1100 Rock and Roll Blvd, Cleveland, Ohio 44114 U.S.